The full-sky Spherical Fourier-Bessel power spectrum in general relativity: SFB FORMALISM

 which can be reduced to

-The discrete spectrum of radial wavenumbers is then given by the zeros of the spherical Bessel function of order $\ell-1$.
+The discrete spectrum of radial wave numbers is then given by the zeros of the spherical Bessel function of order $\ell-1$.

-In Figure~\ref{fig:kmin}, we plot the minimum $k_{\min}(\ell)$ for each $\ell$ for the survey depth $R=4609.6 Mpc/h$, which corresponds to $z_{\max}\sim 3.2$.
-This value of $R$ is derived by the SPHEREx 4 sample used in the main analysis and from the volume computation defined in equation~\eqref{defrmax}.
+In Fig.~\ref{fig:kmin}, we plot the minimum $k_{\min}(\ell)$ for each $\ell$ for the survey depth $R=4609.6 \,{\rm Mpc/h}$, which corresponds to $z_{\max}\sim 3.2$.
+This value of $R$ is derived by the SPHEREx 4 sample used in the main analysis and from the volume computation defined in Eq.~\eqref{defrmax}.

-\section{Best-fit shifts}
+\section{BEST-FIT SHIFTS}